Knowledge base

 1. Enter the login credentials for your Infomaniak account and its password on the page https://manager.infomaniak.com/:

-2. Validate the entry in the Manager with the 2FA (two-factor authentication) method initially defined:
+2. Validate the entry on the Manager with the 2FA (two-factor authentication) method defined initially:

 3. Once on the dashboard, click on Mail Service: